-I dissent to the use of the "benchmark comparison method" to evaluate the significance of a mercantile customer's energy efficiency efforts relative to a utility's statutory mandate.
+I dissent to the award of a EEDR rider exemption based upon the benchmark comparison method.
 I am passionately supportive of mercantile customers' cost-effective energy efficiency investments.
 I believe these investments to be foundational to Ohio's manufacturing and economic renaissance.
 I am equally supportive of seeing the fruits of those investments committed to Ohio utilities' energy efficiency programs.

-Unfortunately, the use of the Benchmark Comparison Method to calculate the length of a rider exemption (or incentive payment) bears no relationship to these economic goals, the statutory requirements of S.B.
+Unfortunately, the use of the Benchmark Comparison Method in this case and others to calculate the length of an exemption from Rider DSE2 bears no relationship to these economic goals, the statutory requirements of S.B.
 221, or to the practical reality of energy efficiency programs.
 In fact, it undermines those goals.

-The Benchmark Comparison Method only works if all customers have an equal opportunity to contribute to the utility's statutory benchmark.
+The Benchmark Comparison Method only works if each customer has an equal opportunity to contribute to the utility's statutory benchmark.
 They simply do not.
 It makes no sense to allocate this benchmark to individual customers.
 Successful energy efficiency programs rely upon a few participating customers to produce energy savings at rates in excess of the electric utility's benchmark to, in the aggregate or total, achieve the benchmark across its entire load.
 Thus, while it may be reasonable to excuse a customer from participating in an electric utility's rider when that customer is already contributing its "fair share" of energy savings, an individual customer's "fair share" of energy reductions is unrelated to the electric utility's benchmark.

 We learn from a review of programs in other states that a customer's fair share is met when the mercantile customer has implemented all cost-effective energy efficiency available to that customer.
-Further, those demonstrations must be refreshed on a regular basis in order for the customer to preserve its exemption from the rider.
+Further, those demonstrations must be refreshed on a regular basis in order for the customer to preserve their exemption from the rider.
 For example, New Mexico allows a mercantile exemption of seventy percent of the rider if the customer demonstrates that it has exhausted all cost-effective energy efficiency measures.
 N.M.
 STAT. § 62-17-9(B).
 Pursuant to N.M.
 ADMIN.
 CODE tit.
 17, § 17.7.2.11(C), an exemption is valid for 24 months, and the customer may request approval to extend the exemption by demonstrating that it has exhausted all cost effective energy efficiency in its facility.
 Oregon law contains similar provisions with the exemption being fifty four percent of the public purpose charges.
 Or.
 REV. STAT. § 757.612(5)(d)(A).